WHERE YOUR

 Without working together, there would be nobody taking the fight for access to affordable treatments to the global level.
 We are stronger when we all run together.

-The MS Society UK is teaming up with the MS International Federation so the money you raise will be shared to fund local and international projects.
-In the UK, 70% of the money you raise will go to MS Society UK projects and 30% will go to the MS Internationl Federation help to fund life-changing research and access to treatment projects around the world.
+The MS Society UK is teaming up with the MS International Federation (MSIF) so the money you raise will be shared to fund local and international projects.
+In the UK, 70% of the money you raise will go towards research funded by MS Society UK and 30% will help MSIF rally the global community to prevent, treat and stop MS, improve access to treatment and support projects around the world.

 What has an octopus got to do with stopping MS?
 Ok, not an actual octopus, but we've got your attention now.